 Under GAAP, net assets and revenues, expenses, gains and losses are classified based on the existence or absence of donor-imposed restrictions.
 Accordingly, net assets of the Foundation and changes therein are classified and reported as follows:

-Net Assets Without Donor Restrictions include the portion of expendable funds that are not subject to donor-imposed stipulations and include the following:

-Undesignated: Net assets without donor restrictions available for operation of the Foundation.
+Without Donor Restrictions include the portion of expendable funds that are not subject to donor-imposed stipulations and are available for operation of the Foundation.